Her Handwriting: Release and reception

-In a retrospective review, rating the album four stars out of five, Jason Ankeny of AllMusic highlighted the album as an "Album Pick", saying "few artists bare their souls quite so beautifully as Wratten, and the 14 tracks which make up Trembling Blue Stars' debut rank among his most sublime to date."
+In a retrospective review, Jason Ankeny of AllMusic highlighted the album as an "Album Pick", saying "few artists bare their souls quite so beautifully as Wratten, and the 14 tracks which make up Trembling Blue Stars' debut rank among his most sublime to date."
 He wrote that the album "possesses a stately elegance which allows Wratten to dangle on the brink of romantic despair but never allows him or his songs to lose their dignity."
 Michael Edwards of Exclaim! was favourable, saying "[w]hen it comes to break-up albums, it would be hard to imagine a more comprehensive one than Her Handwriting."
 He felt the songs' document the end of Wratten's relationship "in a way that had to be cathartic for Wratten or else he would never have recorded such personal moments for the entire world to hear.
 It never crosses the line into self-indulgence even though there are times where it can make for uncomfortable listening."

 Melody Maker ranked the album at number 23 in their list of the 50 best albums of 1996.
 "Abba on the Jukebox" was ranked number 19 in the 1996 edition of John Peel's Festive Fifty, an annual listeners' poll of the best songs of the year, and in 1999, Tom Ewing of Freaky Trigger ranked it at number 15 in his list of the "Top 100 Singles of the 90s," who called it "a coming-to-terms: the song's litany of places, snapshot moments and tiny private actions is a way to map out a love by looking at its edges, to understand the shape of something too bright and raw for direct inspection."
 The album has been seen as influential; Edwards reflected that, "[a]lways ahead of his time, [Wratton] was bringing together indie pop and electronic music before it was cool to do so," while Hill posed Give Up (2003) by The Postal Service as a "direct descendant" of Her Handwriting.
 LTM Recordings released a 74-minute remastered version with three bonus tracks in 2006.